QubesOS/qubes-doc/developer/building/pedos-builder.md

     sudo dnf install gnupg git createrepo rpm-build make wget rpmdevtools python3-sh dialog rpm-sign dpkg-dev debootstrap PyYAML devscripts perl-Digest-MD5 perl-Digest-SHA

 The build system creates build environments in chroots and so no other packages are needed on the host.
-All files created by the build system are contained within the qubes-builder directory.
+All files created by the build system are contained within the PedOS-builder directory.
 The full build requires some 25GB of free space, so keep that in mind when deciding where to place this directory.

 The build system is configured via builder.conf file.
 You can use the setup.sh script to create and modify this file.
 Alternatively, you can copy the provided default builder.conf, and modify it as needed, e.g.:

-    cp example-configs/qubes-os-master.conf builder.conf
+    cp example-configs/PedOS-master.conf builder.conf
     # edit the builder.conf file and set the following variables:
     NO_SIGN=1